 - Ask a Daily Question.
 Turn your theme or main thing for the quarter into a question.
 On your daily huddles or as you interact with team members throughout the quarter, ask them the question.
 For example, if your theme is “WOW!
 Customer Experience,” you can ask your direct reports what they are doing/have done today to make a customer say “Wow!”

-If you follow these steps, your team will clearly understand what they need to be working on, and you’ll have confidence that you’re getting a good return on payroll.
+If you follow these steps, your team will clearly understand what they need to be working on, and you’ll have confidence that you’re getting a good return on payroll and is how to win the talent war.
 If we had done this at my old company, I would have been able to manage my time so that once my day job was done, I could be working on the company’s top priorities for the quarter instead of scrolling through my social media feeds waiting for someone to give me a project.

 Photo Credit: iStock by Getty Images